Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

 6. Daily nutrition

-Aim to eat a variety of fresh or frozen colorful produce, especially leafy greens and cruciferous veggies like broccoli, cauliflower, Bok Choy, and kale.
-These foods are particularly rich in many nutrients and bioactives that support optimal histamine breakdown.
+Aim to eat a variety of fresh or frozen colorful produce, especially leafy greens and cruciferous veggies like broccoli, cauliflower, bok choy, and kale.
+These foods are particularly rich in many nutrients and other bioactives that support immune regulation and histamine breakdown.

-Lean land animal, seafood, and plant proteins — especially pumpkin seeds, chickpeas, sprouted lentils — to support immune factor generation and balanced blood sugar
+Lean, grass-fed, land animal proteins, wild seafood, and fiber rich plant proteins — especially foods like pumpkin seeds, chickpeas, sprouted lentils — can support immune factor generation and balanced blood sugar

-High-sulfur foods such as garlic and red onion to help promote histamine balance
+High-sulfur foods such as garlic and red onion can also support histamine balancing pathways

-Bioactive-rich foods such as radicchio, mango, apples, capers, and sweet red peppers that help decrease histamine levels
+Bioactive-rich foods including radicchio, mango, apples, capers (rinsed), celery, and sweet red peppers may also help decrease histamine levels

-Unprocessed poly- and monounsaturated fat rich food sources — like cold-pressed extra virgin olive oil, ground flax, chia, hemp seeds, and fatty fish — to help boost the immune system’s anti-inflammatory responses
+Unprocessed poly- and monounsaturated fat-rich food sources — like cold-pressed extra virgin olive and avocado oils, ground flax, chia, hemp seeds, and fatty fish — can help boost the immune system’s anti-inflammatory responses

 What to limit

-In addition to alcohol, avoid smoked, canned, cured, and aged foods like salami, smoked fish, and parmesan cheese that are naturally higher in histamine and may contribute to symptoms
+In addition to alcohol, limiting/avoiding smoked, canned, cured, and aged foods like salami, smoked fish, and parmesan cheese can often be helpful, as they are naturally higher in histamine and may contribute to symptoms

-Sugar, dried fruits, and highly refined carbohydrates can lead to spikes in blood sugar, which can increase inflammation, especially histamine reactions.
+Sugar, dried fruits, and highly refined processed foods (especially carbohydrate-dense items) can lead to spikes in blood sugar, which can increase inflammatory responses, especially histamine reactions

 7. Supplements

-While having a food-first approach is critical, another excellent way to further support immune regulation and your body’s natural histamine breakdown systems is to take a high-quality multivitamin for critical micronutrients like B-complex vitamins and vitamin C, as well as minerals like selenium, zinc, magnesium, copper, and more.
+While a food-first approach is foundational to all aspects of health, another excellent way to further support immune regulation and your body’s histamine balance is to take a high-quality multivitamin to provide critical micronutrients like B-complex vitamins and vitamin C, as well as minerals like selenium, zinc, magnesium, copper, and more that are required for histamine management.

 8. Gut Health

-Probiotic-containing foods like yogurts, kimchi, and kombucha are actually higher in histamines and may not be ideal for people suffering from allergies and other symptoms of histamine intolerance or overload.
-A better strategy for many is to focus on prebiotic-rich and histamine breakdown-enhancing foods like beets, radishes, carrots, and jicama, along with artichokes, asparagus, dandelion greens, blueberries, kiwis, and cranberries.
+Probiotic-rich foods like yogurts, kimchi, and kombucha are often higher in histamines and thus may not be ideal for people suffering from allergies and other symptoms of histamine intolerance or overload.
+A better strategy for many with these concerns is instead to focus on prebiotic-rich, foods that support histamine breakdown.
+Think: beets, radishes, carrots, and jicama, along with artichokes, asparagus, dandelion greens, blueberries, kiwis, and cranberries.

 9. Detoxification

-Provide your detoxification systems with adequate fiber for a more complete, balanced elimination.
+Provide your detoxification systems with adequate fiber for a more complete, balanced eliminations.

-Some great detoxification support bioactives to keep an eye out for:
+Some great detoxification support foods and bioactives to look out for:

 Curcumin from turmeric